Controversy over fake artists on Spotify: 2017–2024: revived allegations by Swedish press and others

 Between 2017 and 2022, the "fake artists" allegations died down, often giving way to other controversies suffered by Spotify, such as their 2019 deal with Joe Rogan.
 In 2022, however, the Swedish newspaper Dagens Nyheter discovered that approximately 20 musicians had been producing tracks for over 500 fabricated names on Spotify and named the production company Firefly Entertainment as a participant in the practice.
 In particular, they found 830 fake artists on Spotify and noted that 495 were placed on Spotify's curated playlists.
 They also identified Johan Röhr as a producer of over 2,700 songs listed under fake artists on the music platform.
 Around the same time, Svenska Dagbladet named Christer Sandelin and his record label, Chillmi, as responsible for creating "chill" tracks to be listed under fake artists since 2015; they reported that Chillmi's cumulative streams on Spotify totaled over 2 billion and counting.

 In 2024, several publications continued to cover the phenomenon of "fake artists" on Spotify.
 In a Slate article, musician Rick Beato alleged that "Spotify itself is already in the game, slipping both real and A.I. songs into playlists and harvesting listens to keep a larger percent of the royalty pool for itself to maximize profits."
-However, it wouldn't be until Pelly's report in December of that year when the actual initiative of Perfect Fit Content was discovered.
+However, it would not be until Pelly's report in December of that year when the actual initiative of Perfect Fit Content was discovered.